Feature Matrix

 Q: Does Docsie have expert verification workflows like Guru?

-A: Only Docsie offers multi-tenant architecture where one knowledge base powers unlimited branded documentation portals for different clients, each with custom domains, branding, and access controls.
-Guru is designed exclusively for internal team knowledge management and does not support multi-tenant portals, custom domains for external users, or white-label branding.
-Implementation partners and consultancies serving multiple clients require Docsie's delivery capabilities.
+A: Only Docsie offers multi-tenant architecture where one knowledge base powers unlimited branded documentation portals for different clients, each with custom domains, white-label branding, granular content rules, and isolated access.
+Guru is designed for internal knowledge management—it has no multi-tenant portal delivery, custom domains, or client-facing capabilities, making it unsuitable for consultancies or implementation partners serving multiple clients.

-Q: How does pricing compare for small teams under 10 people?
+Q: How does pricing compare for small vs large teams?

-Q: Can I use Docsie for internal knowledge like Guru, and Guru for external documentation like Docsie?
+Q: Can I use Docsie for internal knowledge like Guru?

 Start creating professional documentation that your users will love